zjg540066169/BMIselect/README.md

 The inference is done with posterior samples by running MCMC.

 ## Usage
+Examples about how to use this library are included in `bmiselect/main.py`.

 ### Input
 After installation from pip, we can import Bayesian MI-LASSO classes in Python shell: